stfbk/ACME/README.md

 Download the content of this folder inside a newly created folder `~/policySimulator/` in the mechanism, the master and the worker devices.
 Then, download the [repository](https://github.com/stfbk/CryptoAC/) of CryptoAC in the mechanism and in all the workers.
 Finally, unzip the repository inside the `~/policySimulator/` folder (in the mechanism and the workers as well).

+> Modify the `CryptoAC/docs/source/gettingstarted/installation/OPAInterface/DockerFileOPA` file by replacing `FROM openpolicyagent/opa:latest
+` with `FROM openpolicyagent/opa:0.45.0`

 ### Launch the Initializer for OPA